AMR, pilots agree on language for new labor deal

 It “addresses the priorities identified as most important to our pilots” while also being economically feasible enough “to ensure American’s successful restructuring,” Hicks said in a statement.

 The pilots stand to gain a 13.5 percent equity stake in a reorganized AMR.
-Neidl estimated that that could come out to about $100,000 per pilot.
+Ray Neidl, and airline analyst with Maxim Group, estimated that could come out to about $100,000 per pilot.

 AMR declared bankruptcy last November, saying it needed to cut more than $1 billion a year in labor costs.
 It would like to exit bankruptcy as a stand-alone firm, but needs to convince its creditors it can be viable.